 As the very name suggests, its main focus is on building web forms.
 Unlike Typeform, which puts emphasis on design and beautiful interface, 123FormBuilder’s main concern is functionality.

-In terms of pricing, it starts at $24.99 monthly, which is a bit cheaper than the rest of the Typeform competitors, but still a bit steep keeping in mind that you can use it to create forms only and not quizzes and (more complex) surveys.
+In terms of pricing, paid plans start at $24.99 monthly, which is a bit cheaper than the rest of the Typeform competitors, but still a bit steep keeping in mind that you can use it to create forms only and not quizzes and (more complex) surveys.
 There’s also a free plan, but it’s very limited as it only allows 100 submissions.

 This tool’s main advantage compared to Typeform is the number and variety of ready-made templates.
 123FormBuilder boasts with 1,800+ available templates, which is significantly more than what Typeform offers.

-Today, the market for quiz makers and survey builders is huge and there are literally hundreds of solutions out there.
+Today, finding the perfect quiz maker and survey builder is huge and there are literally hundreds of solutions out there.
 As it was impossible to include all of them here, I’ve decided to present you with top 4 Typeform alternatives that beat Typeform in at least one (different) aspect.

 SurveyMonkey is the best solution for serious surveys and analysis of huge volumes of data.
-It’s a bit more expensive than both LeadQuizzes and Typeform and allows only one kind of a monthly plan.
+It’s a bit more expensive than Typeform and allows only one kind of a monthly plan.